lostjared/libmx2/cmd/README.md

 Create a Shared Library / module for MX2 to run in the interpreter as standalone instead of using MXCMD in the embedded terminal

+# Issues:

+In the embdded termianal,  commands run single threaded inthe foreground thread, I need to make them run in a background thread so the foreground thread doesn't lock up when in a loop or processing a script.

 ## How to build from source:
 Building from Source on Linux/Unix first install the required packages, readline, git, g++, cmake.:
 ```bash